arathivariar/wordle/README.md

 # Testing:

+Manual Testing:

++ Validated the code with CI Python PEP8 Linter verified that the code passed without any errors or warnings.
-The application is tested thoroughly by entering all sorts of valid and invalid user inputs and ensuring the application can handle it all without breaking the code.
++ The application is tested thoroughly by entering all sorts of valid and invalid user inputs and ensuring the application can handle it all without breaking the code.
++ A couple of beta testers (my friends and family) have tested the application and confirmed everything is working as expected without any issues.
++ I have tested the application in my local terminal, my Gitpod workspace terminal, and in the Code Institute Heroku terminal.
+Everything is working fine.
-I have tested the website on both Google Chrome (used for the development) and Microsoft Edge to ensure that the website worked on different browsers.
++ I have tested the website on both Google Chrome (used for the development) and Microsoft Edge to ensure that the website is compatible with different browsers.

 # Validator Testing: